ConservationMetrics/guardianconnector-explorer/docs/config.md

 #### `UNWANTED_COLUMNS` (optional) and `UNWANTED_SUBSTRINGS` (optional)

 List the exact column names (`UNWANTED_COLUMNS`) and/or columns containing specific substrings (`UNWANTED_SUBSTRINGS`) to be filtered out from data collection APIs.
-Useful for removing unnecessary metadata fields.
+Useful for removing unnecessary metadata columns.

-Many outputs from data collection APIs have a lot of extraneous metadata fields that are not useful to the end user.
-See [schema.md](schema.md) for a list of these fields that are output by popular data collection APIs.
+Many outputs from data collection APIs have a lot of extraneous metadata columns that are not useful to the end user.
+See [schema.md](schema.md) for a list of these columns that are output by popular data collection APIs.